cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-3.md

 ## `grep -w`

-> This command is useful for find matches of an *entire* string pattern.
+> This command is useful for find matches of an *entire* and *exact* string pattern.

 **Example #1**